Board effectiveness

 • Prioritize strategic issues over routine items to drive value.

-• Distribute high-quality pre-reads early to boost director preparedness.
+• Distribute high-quality pre-reads early to ensure that your directors are well-prepared.

-• Facilitate balanced discussion to surface diverse perspectives.
+• Facilitate balanced discussions to surface diverse perspectives.

 • Use clear minute writing and follow-up systems to maintain accountability.

-• Use board portals and AI tools to streamline meetings.
+• Use board portals and AI tools to streamline the meeting process.

 Board members’ ability to make the best possible use of meeting time is determined long before they take a seat at the boardroom table.
 Unstructured and overcrowded agendas, unprepared board members, and poor time management are some factors that can derail a board meeting.
 Research by Harvard found that only 64% of directors consider the quality of their board discussions to be high or very high.